Streptospondylus: Discovery and naming

 In 2010 Gregory S. Paul renamed (as an informal name) Magnosaurus into Streptospondylus nethercombensis.

 In 2022, theropod specimens from the same locality as the type of Streptospondylus, long held in private collections, were described.
 It was found that some dorsal vertebrae (MNHN.F.RJN472;B5) bore autapomorphies of Streptospondylus, while a cervical vertebra (MPV 2020.1.11), a tibia (MPV 2020.1.2) and a femur were referred to the species, based on shared characters with the related genus Eustreptospondylus.

 Phylogeny

-Earlier assigned to crocodilian groups, Streptospondylus was in the 20th century typically classified in the Megalosauridae.
+Earlier Streptospondylus assigned to crocodilian groups, in 19th century, in 20th century typically classified in the Megalosauridae.

 Recent analyses indicate that Streptospondylus is a tetanuran theropod.
 Allain in 2001 suggested that it was closely related to Eustreptospondylus in the Spinosauroidea.
 Roger Benson in 2008 and 2010 concluded that whether it is a megalosauroid, allosauroid, or a more primitive form cannot be determined because of its extremely fragmentary remains.
 Later cladistic analysis by Benson and colleagues from 2010 indicated that Streptospondylus was the sister species of Magnosaurus within the Megalosauridae.

 Carrano et al. (2012) placed Streptospondylus at Megalosauria incertae sedis due to its fragmentary nature.